 The heart of each year’s program is the Simply Classical Curriculum Manual with its step-by-step instructions for teaching all subject areas.
-Each package has core resources for teaching in a gentle manner that is appropriate for children with special needs.
+Each package has core resources for teaching in a gentle, incremental manner that is appropriate for children with special needs.
 Each level also provides more tactile, sensory, and movement-based learning than is common to most other Memoria Press programs.
 While the program does not address particular classes of special needs (e.g., autism), it has helpful tips about specific skill areas under the two assessments described below as well as in the two or three pages of Teacher Notes.
 For example, the Teacher Notes for Level B under “Recitation” say, “Move swiftly through each item on the Recitation list.
 If the child’s language is limited, say or sing along with him until he masters the content” (p.
 19).

 At the front of each Curriculum Manual is a list of ten key features of the program.
 The first feature on the list—“The rich beautiful content of a classical Christian education designed to promote wisdom, virtue, and eloquence within the Christian context of forgiveness, mercy, and salvation”—reflects Memoria Press’s dedication to both classical and Christian education.
 While they still use grammar level techniques (based on the trivium approach) with oral repetition and recitation, they do so through stories, songs, and activities in a playful manner.
 For example, the letters are introduced to children in Level B using a number of different resources, and often two or three resources on any one day.
 The letter “I” is taught during week 11 using My First ABC Book, Alphabet Coloring Book, Big Thoughts for Little People, and A-Z Crafts.
 In other lessons, children review letters with flashcards, construct letters with Wikki Sticks, or play the “I spy” game with letters.